ssndxz/onlshop/README.md

 - `GET /api/orders` – Get orders for the logged-in user.

 ## Data Import
-The script at `scripts/importProducts.js` fetches product data from [Fake Store API](https://fakestoreapi.com/products) and imports it into the database.
+The script fetches product data from [Fake Store API](https://fakestoreapi.com/products) and imports it into the database.
+(Change API for another data)